Coherent control of solid-state defect spins via patterned boron-doped diamond circuit: Introduction

 \section{Introduction}

-Diamond is a versatile material capable of accommodating various impurities, which can modify its electronic, thermal, and optical properties.
-When doped with boron, it can transform into a p-type semiconductor, potentially entering a metallic state and demonstrating superconductivity at low temperatures \cite{ekimovSuperconductivityDiamond2004, takanoSuperconductivityDiamondThin2004, yokoyaOriginMetallicProperties2005, takanoSuperconductivityCVDDiamond2009}.
-Boron-doped diamond (BDD) can be synthesized into thin films through microwave plasma chemical vapor deposition, facilitating the creation of superconducting quantum interference devices and microwave devices \cite{mandalDiamondSuperconductingQuantum2011, kageuraSinglecrystallineBorondopedDiamond2019, oripovLargeMicrowaveInductance2021, cuencaSuperconductingBoronDoped2023}.
-The BDD thin film enables the transmission of alternating electric currents across a broad frequency spectrum, thereby presenting significant opportunities for its use in electric circuits.
-These distinctive properties may pave the way for diverse applications in innovative devices, including power electronics \cite{isbergHighCarrierMobility2002, geisProgressDiamondPower2018, donatoDiamondPowerDevices2019} and quantum technologies \cite{dasDiamondUltimateMaterial2022}.
+Diamond is a versatile material capable of accommodating various impurities that substantially alter its electronic, thermal, and optical properties.
+Among these, boron doping is a well-known technique for transforming diamond into a p-type semiconductor.
+With sufficient doping, diamond can exhibit metallic behavior and superconductivity at cryogenic temperatures \cite{ekimovSuperconductivityDiamond2004, takanoSuperconductivityDiamondThin2004, yokoyaOriginMetallicProperties2005, takanoSuperconductivityCVDDiamond2009}.
+Boron-doped diamond (BDD) can be grown into thin films via microwave plasma chemical vapor deposition, enabling the development of advanced devices, such as superconducting quantum interference devices and microwave components \cite{mandalDiamondSuperconductingQuantum2011, kageuraSinglecrystallineBorondopedDiamond2019, oripovLargeMicrowaveInductance2021, cuencaSuperconductingBoronDoped2023}.
+These BDD thin films support the transmission of alternating electric currents across a broad frequency range, thereby showing great potential for use in electric circuits.
+With such unique electrical and physical properties, BDD holds great promise for cutting-edge applications in both power electronics \cite{isbergHighCarrierMobility2002, geisProgressDiamondPower2018, donatoDiamondPowerDevices2019} and quantum technologies \cite{dasDiamondUltimateMaterial2022}.